walterhiggins/WMPJS/README.md

 Well that was easy wasn't it?
 This might be a trivially simple plugin but it demonstrates essentially what a plugin is - some code which is 'embedded' in a larger program and is loaded every time the host program loads.
 The plugin code never runs on its own - it can only be run as part of some bigger 'host' program (Minecraft Server).
 You've just added new code to Minecraft Server!
 Now is a good time to do a happy dance or phone your pals to let them know you've joined the ranks of Minecraft Modders. :-)

-2. Making a reusable function.
+### Making your function reusable

-   the previous example, the code only runs once - at startup.
+So far the plugin we've written works fine in that it is loaded and executed when the Minecraft Server starts.
 Sometimes that's all you might want or need but what if you want to be able to execute the code later on?
-   We put the code in a function.
+Let's start by putting the code inside a function.

     var helloWorld = function( ) {
       console.log('Hello World');
-    }
+    };

 Now restart the server.

-   What just happened?
-The message no longer displays at startup.
-   That's because we've put the code inside a function but we haven't called the function yet!
+What just happened? *The message no longer displays at startup!* That's because we've put the code inside a function but we haven't called the function yet!
+Declaring a new function and invoking the function are two different things.
+Just because you declare a function, it does not mean the function is automatically invoked when the file is loaded.
+Let's change the code once more, this time adding a call to the function we just created.

     var helloWorld = function( ) {
       console.log('Hello World');
-    }
+    };
     helloWorld();

 Now restart the server again.

-   once again, the message will appear every time the server starts up.
+Once again, the message will appear every time the server starts up.
 The helloWorld() function you wrote will be loaded and executed by the Minecraft Server every time it starts.

-3. Running helloWorld() at the in-game or server console prompt.

-   What we have now is a perfectly working example of a Minecraft plugin.
-It may be boring but we'll get to the fun stuff real soon.
+OK.
+So we've wrapped the original code inside a function of our own and we call that function.
+So far so good.
 Sometimes you'll want to write functions to use at the in-game or server console prompt.
-Try running helloWorld()
+Try running the helloWorld function at the in-game or server console prompt.

     js helloWorld()

 This command fails with an error `ReferenceError: helloWorld is not defined`.
 That's odd - no?
 The function obviously exists and works because it successfully executed when the server started up.
 How can it now clim the function isn't there?
 That's because functions which are loaded from the plugins/scriptcraft/plugins directory aren't automatically made available for use by others.
-The hello.js file loads and all code in the file is evaluated and executed at startup.
+The helloWorld.js file loads and all code in the file is evaluated and executed at startup.
 However, once it's loaded and executed, the code is basically invisible to others and can't be run again.
 You can make your code visible to others using a special variable called 'exports'.
 The 'exports' variable (as its name implies) "exports" code for use by others.
 It's how we provide code for use outside of the plugin itself.
-Let's revisit the hello.js file one more time...
+Let's revisit the helloWorld.js file one more time...

     var helloWorld = function( ) {
       console.log('Hello World');
-    }
+    };
     helloWorld();
     exports.helloWorld = helloWorld;

 Restart the server again.
 Now the message appears in the server console.
+Let's look at the last statement in the code:

     exports.helloWorld = helloWorld;